 Curve Black and Curve Metal include electronic gadget insurance.
 The insurance covers, for example, tablets and laptops. .

-Electronic Gadget Insurance is a part of the travel insurance.
+Electronic Gadget Insurance is a part of travel insurance.

 Rental Car Collision Damage Waiver

-Curve Metal´s travel insurance has also a cover for a rental car collision, a damage or a theft.
+Curve Metal´s travel insurance has also a cover for a rental car collision, damage or theft.